xValenciax/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i: This script shows the current user name
 2-groups: This script shows all the groups current user is part of
 3-new_owner: This script changes the owner of hello file from root to betty
+4-empty: This script creates an emtpy file called hello